 RIV Capital performed impairment testing for its various PharmHouse-related financial assets by estimating the fair value of PharmHouse en bloc.
 Due to the lack of profitable operating history for PharmHouse as a cannabis entity, RIV Capital estimated the fair value of PharmHouse en bloc using an asset-based approach to value PharmHouse's assets under an orderly liquidation scenario where cannabis operations are not continued at PharmHouse's facility and the greenhouse is sold for purposes other than cannabis cultivation.
 This amount was then compared to the carrying values of the various PharmHouse-related financial instruments held by RIV Capital, in sequence based on the priority of claims on PharmHouse's assets (the "PharmHouse Recoverability Assessment").
 The significant components of this fair value analysis included PharmHouse's greenhouse facility and retrofits, separable machinery and equipment, saleable inventory, and cash.
-Significant unobservable inputs used by RIV Capital to determine the fair value of PharmHouse's property, plant and equipment; the selling price per gram of PharmHouse's existing cannabis inventory; and adjustments for the risk of fair value changes and liquidity.
+Significant unobservable inputs used by RIV Capital to determine the fair value of PharmHouse's assets include the selling price per square foot for PharmHouse's greenhouse facility; the recoverability percentage on the liquidation of PharmHouse's property, plant and equipment; the selling price per gram of PharmHouse's existing cannabis inventory; and adjustments for the risk of fair value changes and liquidity.
 Based on the foregoing, the Company estimated the recoverable value of PharmHouse's assets in an orderly liquidation scenario to be approximately \$57,500.